masey7/ProjetTache/README.md

-# Category Links Application with dartlero and Web Components: Spirals
+# ProjetTache with dartlero and Web Components

-**Categories**: education, class models, web components.
+**Categories**: education, class model, web components.

-**Concepts**: Category, Link.
+**Concepts**: to do.

-**Description**:
+**Description**: to do.
-A model with 2 concepts to show how to use dartlero, a model framework for educational purposes.
-A web application with web components that use the model.

 **Start**:
-Clone the project and open a spiral (a folder within the project) with Dart Editor.
+Clone the project and open it with Dart Editor.
+Select the categorie_taches.html file in the web directory and run it in Dartium.